-- I SIF forms for St Angela's (obtained from St Angela's Ursuline School website) should be returned only to the school.
-A copy of your child's Baptism Certificate must be attached to this application form.
-The closing date for the forms is Monday 1st November 2022 at 5pm. - 2 Certificate of Catholic Practice obtainable ONLY from the Parish church/ Parish Priest.
+I SIF forms for St Angela's (obtained from St Angela's Ursuline School website) should be returned only to the school.
+A copy of your child's Baptism Certificate (where appropriate) must be attached to this application form.
+The closing date for the forms is Thursday 31st October 2024 at 5pm.